• Skip to primary navigation

 • Authorized to work in the United States

-Special Services for Youth
+Special Services for Young Adults

-Youth who are under the age of 24 may also be eligible based on individual circumstances.
+Young Adults who are under the age of 24 may also be eligible based on individual circumstances.
 Youth Connections can assist motivated young adults who are authorized to work in the U.S., registered with selective service (if required) and are experiencing challenges to workforce success.

 You may be eligible for services included but not limited to: